 Disability Services staff will do their best to ensure that the appropriate format is provided in a timely manner.
 To facilitate this, requests should be submitted at least six weeks prior to the date that the material is needed.
 Requests not submitted at least six weeks prior to the date needed will be processed as they are received, but may not be immediately available.
 Due to federal legislation, students must show proof of purchase/rental of materials that alternate formats are being requested for.
 Students should check with Textbook Rentals and/or the Bookstore to find out what books are required for each course and rent or purchase their books prior to submitting their request.
 Students unable to or are unsure of how to locate their textbooks should contact Disability Services at 573-651-5927 and request to speak with a Disability Services staff member.

 Students with memberships to alternate format book organizations are encouraged to first make their requests through those organizations.
 To make a request through Disability Services, students should submit the request form titled Request for Alternate Forma (linked below).
 Students may come by to pick up the form in Dearmont Hall B-1, or call the office at 573-651-5927 and request that the form be mailed to them.

-Southeast Missouri State University will not tolerate discrimination.
-When a student with a disability believes that he or she has been excluded from participation in or denied the benefits of any program, service or activity or has been subjected to unlawful discrimination based on his or her disability, then a grievance may be submitted through Disability Services.
-Following are the procedures for submitting a grievance.
+A student with a disability who believes that he or she has been excluded from participation in or denied the benefits of any program, service or activity or has been subjected to unlawful discrimination based on disability may file a complaint with the Office of Institutional Equity and Diversity.